CouncilofLorien/counciloflorien.github.io/docs/emended/medm-emended.md

 {: .text-center .text-beta }
 EMENDED RULESBOOK

-The _Middle-earth: Dark Minions_ Emended Rulesbook incorporates official errata and clarifications.
+These rules incorporate official errata and clarifications.
+All emendations are annotated.

 {: .text-center .text-gamma .mt-4 }
 CONTENTS